LDaw7/DockerApp/README.md

 # Secure File Signer

-> A STIG-compliant digital signature service using RSA-3072 with PSS padding, built for the UWE Cyber Security Engineering module.
+> A STIG-compliant digital signature service using RSA-3072 with PSS padding

 ---